Generic Name: halobetasol topical (HAL oh BAY ta sol)

 Before taking this medicine

-You should not use this medicine if you are allergic to halobetasol.
+You should not use halobetasol if you are allergic to it.

 How should I use halobetasol topical?

-Wash your hands before and after using halobetasol topical, unless you are using this medicine to treat the skin on your hands.
+Wash your hands before and after using halobetasol, unless you are using this medicine to treat the skin on your hands.

 What happens if I miss a dose?